mo-76/expanding-cards/README.md

 Expanding Cards is a simple and interactive web application that showcases a collection of expandable cards.
 When clicked, each card expands to reveal more content while the other cards collapse, providing an engaging user experience.

+## Demo
+You can try out the live demo of the Counter App [here](https://mo-76.github.io/expanding-cards/).

 ## Features
 - Smooth and animated transitions for an interactive feel.
 - Customizable content: Easily add your images, text, or any HTML content to the cards.